13adarsh/TaskPlanner/README.md

         b.
 Add/remove task to/from sprint
         c.
 Display sprint snapshot.
 This should display the tasks that are part of the sprint, their type, their assignee and the status

-The transition/change in the status should be based on allowed transitions eg :-
+The transition/change in the status is based on allowed transitions eg :-
-For task type feature, we might want to have only following allowed transitions :
+##### For task type feature, we might want to have only following allowed transitions :
 	Open => In progress
 	In progress => Testing
 	Testing => Deployed